RhDm/DIY_LC_code/README.md

-## Final version of the DIY Arduino Liquid Chromatograph code.
+## Final version of the DIY Arduino Liquid Chromatograph code (2012).

 Read about the project [here](https://waveandsignal.blogspot.com)